Dipeshtwis/curriculum-html-css/portfolio/2_mobile.md

 ## Learning objectives
 - Understand how to parse a Figma design to create a UI.
-- Use industry-standard tools (Flexbox) to place elements in the page.
+- Use Flexbox to place elements in the page.
-- Use industry-standard tools (CSS Grid) to place elements in the page.
+- Use CSS Grid to place elements in the page.
 - Build a personal portfolio site.

 ### Estimated time: 3h